 There are a few other key terms that are important to understand.

 The credit card statement balance is what you owe at the end of your billing cycle.
 If you pay your entire credit card bill in full by the due date, you won’t pay any interest charges.
 If you don’t make the minimum payment, you’ll pay a late fee, and your interest rate could increase.

-If you miss a payment, call the credit card company and ask if they can refund the late fee.
-They typically will oblige if it isn’t a chronic issue.
+Pro tip: If you miss a payment, call the credit card company and ask if they can refund the late fee.
+They typically will oblige if if you’re a first-time offender.